 In order to continue as a going concern, the Company will need to obtain financing and/or other funds to satisfy its debt obligation on December 30, 2024.
-Management plans to refinance the 2022 Notes with a new issue of equity securities and/or investment grade debt securities of similar or longer maturity that would result in net proceeds equal to or greater than the principal amount of the 2022 Notes.
-In connection therewith, the Company will be utilizing investment bankers to serve as underwriters or placement agents for proposed offerings by the Company of its securities (including debt, common and/or preferred securities).
-The offerings would be of such size as to generate proceeds to the Company of no less than \$ 19,950,000 .
-The Company, subject to regulatory approval, may receive distributions paid to it by KICO, its insurance subsidiary, that could be utilized to repay the 2022 Notes.
+Management plans to refinance the 2022 Notes with a new issue of equity securities and/or investment grade debt securities of similar or longer maturity that would result in net proceeds equal in an amount sufficient to or greater than satisfy the principal amount of amounts due under the 2022 Notes.
+In connection therewith, the Company will be utilizing may utilize investment bankers to serve as underwriters or placement agents for proposed offerings by the Company of its securities (including debt, common and/or preferred securities).
+The offerings would be of such size as to generate proceeds to the Company of no less than \$19,950,000.
+The Company, subject to regulatory approval, may receive distributions paid to it by

+KICO, its insurance subsidiary, that could be utilized to repay a portion of the 2022 Notes.
 Further, the Company may also use available invested assets and cash to repay a portion of the 2022 Notes.
-As of March 31, 2024, invested assets and cash was approximately \$ 1,789,000 .
+As of March 31, 2024 June 30, 2024, invested assets and cash of the Holding Company available for such purpose was approximately \$1,789,000 \$2,716,000.